jerdaw/remnote-speed-queue/README.md

-## Queue Speed Mode
+# Enhanced Speed Queue (for RemNote)

+A plugin by **jerdaw** to supercharge your RemNote flashcard review speed and focus.
+This plugin builds upon the original "Queue Speed Mode" by Jamesb.

+## Planned Features (Work in Progress)

+This plugin aims to provide a highly configurable speed-review experience:

+-   **Customizable Timer Bar:** A slim, 1px tall progress bar with user-configurable colors.
+-   **Flexible Auto-Answer:** Choose to automatically mark cards as "Again" or "Skip" them.
+-   **Additive Timers:** Configure alarm, auto-show answer, and auto-answer times as sequential, additive delays for intuitive setup.
+-   **Continuous Alarm Option:** An optional repeating alarm that dings at user-defined intervals until the answer is revealed.
+-   **Improved Settings UI:** Clearer organization and descriptions for all options.

-### Features
+### Original Features (from Queue Speed Mode)

 -   Stay focused by answering cards within a time limit.
 -   If the time runs out an alert will play.
 -   Auto show the answer and rate the card after a certain amount of time.

 ### Settings

-There are some settings you can adjust to set the time limits and enable/disable the auto show answer and auto answer features.
-The auto show answer time will be at least 1 second longer than the alarm time.
-The auto answer time will be at least 1 second longer than the auto show answer time.
+The plugin will offer a comprehensive settings panel to adjust:
+-   Initial alarm delay.
+-   Additional delay to show answer (after alarm).
+-   Additional delay to auto-answer (after answer is shown).
+-   Enable/disable auto-show answer.
+-   Enable/disable auto-answer.
+-   Auto-answer action (Again/Skip).
+-   Progress bar color.
+-   Enable/disable continuous alarm.
+-   Continuous alarm repeat interval.

+Stay tuned for updates as these features are implemented!